Xory-us/.github/profile/README.md

 ---

-**©️ 2025 Xory Consortium • Innovating Responsibly • Serving Humanity**
+**©️ 2025 Xory Co. • Innovating Artificial Intelligence & Robotics Systems • Serving Humanity**

 *Built with 💜 by the Xory Team*